docksal/docksal/docs/content/tools/phpcs.md

 # Using Directly

 Instead of installing an addon, you can use `phpcs`/`phpcbf` directly every time.
-Anywhere from within your project's folder the following commands below can be run.
+The following commands below can be run anywhere from within your project's folder:

 ### With Drupal